 Breast Augmentation with Lift

 If you are happy with your breasts when they are supported by a well-structured, non-padded bra, it is possible that a breast lift without implants will satisfy your needs.
-There are a number of possibilities that are discussed thoroughly in the breast lift section of this website.
-The structural breast lift, a technique that I have developed, is often a good solution, in that it allows for a redistribution of breast volume to the upper portion of the breast.
+There are a number of possibilities that are discussed thoroughly in the lift section of this website.
+The structural breast lift, a technique that Dr. Cook has developed, is often a good solution, in that it allows for a redistribution of breast volume to the upper portion of the breast.

 On the other hand, if you feel that your breasts look under-filled or deflated, even when supported with a bra, the combination of a lift with implants will probably be best suited to your needs.